arshiamalik-dev/pattern_plagiarism_checker/README.md

 # Pattern Plagiarism Checker

-A desktop application that detects similarity between crochet patterns using OCR, text canonicalization, shingling, and semantic embeddings.
+A desktop application made with the help of AI resources that detects similarity between crochet patterns using OCR, text canonicalization, shingling, and semantic embeddings.
 Designed to compare PDFs, images, and text-based patterns with high accuracy — even when formatting or OCR quality varies.

 ---